elchun/ChessBot/README.md

 manipulated pieces on a chess board.
 Running the `ipynb` files in demos allows a user to play against the robot, as well as experiment with the simulation and perception systems.

+Please see our supplementary [video](https://youtu.be/B49J5w8MMrM) for a demonstration and technical overview of ChessBot.

 ## Setup